TejaswiniGC/Liat_ai_assignment/README.md

 ## Player Re-Identification in Sports Footage
 `Assignment Task Chosen: Option 2: Re-Identification in a Single Feed (15sec_input_720p.mp4)`

-This repository contains my attempt to implement a solution for the Liat.ai AI Intern assignment.
+This repository contains my attempt to implement a solution for this project.
 My main goal was to accurately track players in a given video clip and ensure they keep a consistent ID, even if they temporarily move out of view and reappear.

 Getting this project set up and running involved a lot of learning and troubleshooting, which was a really valuable experience in practical problem-solving.
 This README explains all the steps I took, including the challenges I faced and how I worked through them, so that someone else can easily reproduce my setup.